Arts and Sciences Community Lecture Series Grant

-The College of Arts and Sciences will provide funding of $500 to $1,000 to host prominent speakers, presenters, or performers.
-Funding will supplement what each unit or units commit towards the speaker's visit.
-The speaker's activities must include a lecture or performance open to the full university community, although this lecture/performance may be aimed either at a general audience or primarily at faculty and students in the speaker's discipline.
-In all cases, and unless special circumstances emerge, it is expected that speakers have time assigned to meet with undergraduate and/or graduate students.
-Speakers' activities are expected to be listed in the unit's speaker/performance series and as part of the Arts and Sciences Diversity Series.
-Applications from all Arts and Sciences departments will be considered.
-When appropriate, partnerships with non-ArtSci units are encouraged.
+The College of Arts and Sciences will provide funding of $500 to $1,000 to host prominent speakers, presenters or performers.
+The funds are meant to supplement what the organizing units commit towards the speaker's visit.
+The speaker's activities must include a lecture or performance open to the full university community, although the lecture/performance may be aimed at either a general or disciplinary audience.
+In all cases, and unless special circumstances emerge, it is expected that speakers meet with students.
+A speaker's activities are expected to be listed in the unit's speaker/performance series and as part of the Arts and Sciences Community Lecture Series.
+All Arts and Sciences departments are eligible.
+Partnerships with units outside of the college are encouraged.

-Some portion of a speaker's proposed activities must address issues of diversity or multiculturalism in general or in the context of a given discipline or group of disciplines, and speakers will be given additional consideration if they belong to a group that is underrepresented in that discipline.
+Some portion of a speaker's proposed activities must address issues of community, multiculturalism, well-being or belonging in general or in the context of a given discipline or group of disciplines.

-November 15: Applicants may request funding for speakers expected to come in either the upcoming spring or fall.
+Due annually by November 15: Funding may be requested for speakers coming the next spring or fall.

 The completed application (not to exceed 2 pages) should be sent electronically in a single file to artsciwellbeing@k-state.edu, specifying the following: